Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 What to watch:

-- This is two products duct-taped together, not a purpose-built field service platform.
+– This is two products taped together, not a purpose-built field service platform.
 Customer history and job tracking are basic at best.

-Best for: Very-low-volume solo contractors (under 5 jobs/week) or those just starting out who need professional invoicing before they’re ready to commit to a monthly subscription.
+Best for: Very-low-volume solo contractors (under 5 jobs/week) or those just starting out.
+Choose this when you need professional invoicing before committing to a monthly subscription.

 Joist — Free with Paid Upgrades

-Joist is a contractor-specific estimating and invoicing app with a free tier that’s legitimately usable — not a crippled trial.
+Joist is a contractor-specific estimating and invoicing app with a free tier that actually works.
+It’s not a crippled trial.
 The free version lets you create estimates, convert them to invoices, and collect payments.

 What works well:

-- The estimate builder is fast and intuitive, designed specifically for contractors.
-Material and labor line items, markups, and basic templates are all present.
+– The estimate builder is fast and intuitive.
+It’s designed specifically for contractors.
+Material and labor line items, markups, and basic templates are all there.

-- The free plan has no job or customer limits, which is unusual in this space.
+– The free plan has no job or customer limits, which is unusual.

-- The Pro plan (~$15/month as of 2026) adds branding, financing options for customers, and proposal acceptance tracking — reasonable upgrades for the price.
+– The Pro plan (~$15/month as of 2026) adds branding, financing options for customers, and proposal acceptance tracking.
+These are reasonable upgrades for the price.

 What to watch: